zavelevsky/applitools-playwright-docs/docs/api/runner-configuration.md

 You can choose between two types of runners:

-- **Ultrafast Grid (UFG)**: Allows you to perform cross-browser testing by rendering your application across multiple browsers and devices in the cloud. **Note**: This option requires an active Ultrafast Grid license to use.
+- **Ultrafast grid (UFG)**: Allows you to perform cross-browser testing by rendering your application across multiple browsers and devices in the cloud. **Note**: This option requires an active Ultrafast Grid license to use.
-- **Classic Runner**: Runs visual tests on your local machine without cross-browser rendering.
+- **Classic runner**: Runs visual tests on your local machine without cross-browser rendering.

-## Selecting the Runner Type
+## Selecting the runner type

 - **`type`** (string):
   Specifies the runner type.